ISnackable/isnackable.me/content/posts/2021-03-24--A-call-to-hacktion-a-github-workflow-ctf/index.md

 ![new-issue](./new-issue.jpeg)

-Then I proceed to make a new commnet under the newly created issue, "test issue".
+Then I proceed to make a new comment under the newly created issue, "test issue".
 I noticed that an action was ran after my comment, so I clicked on the action and tried to see the log.

 ![github-action-log](./github-action-log.jpeg)

 So I realised that my comment is a user input that I can control, which may or may not be the vulnerability.
-As this is my only lead, I went ahead and googled more GitHub actions workflow releated stuff, and I came across a GitHub Security Lab blog post about untrusted input.
+As this is my only lead, I went ahead and googled more GitHub actions workflow related stuff, and I came across a GitHub Security Lab blog post about untrusted input.

 Link: https://securitylab.github.com/research/github-actions-untrusted-input